apache/beam/website/www/site/content/en/documentation/ml/runinference-metrics.md

 ### How to Run the Pipeline ?
+First, make sure you have installed the required packages.
+One should have access to a Google Cloud Project and then correctly configure the GCP variables like `PROJECT_ID`, `REGION`, and others in `config.py`.
+For using Dataflow with GPU, all the necessary setup instructions are mentioned here: https://github.com/GoogleCloudPlatform/python-docs-samples/tree/main/dataflow/gpu-examples/pytorch-minimal.

 1. Dataflow with CPU: `python main.py --mode cloud --device CPU`
 2. Dataflow with GPU: `python main.py --mode cloud --device GPU`